-a.
+- a.
 Degree and certificate credit shall be granted for all credit courses that are applicable to the objectives of, or equivalent to the course requirements of the curriculum in which the transferring student enrolls.
 Credit work that is not applicable or equivalent to curriculum requirements shall be accepted for credit at the discretion of the College.
-Degree and certificate credit shall also be granted on the basis of performance on examinations in accordance with standards and limits approved by the board of trustees.
+Degree and certificate credit shall also be granted on the basis of performance on examinations in accordance with standards and limits approved by the Connecticut State Colleges and Universities (ConnSCU) Board of Regents for Higher Education. - b.

-- b.
 Degree and certificate credits shall be granted for credit courses completed with a letter grade of "C-minus" or better, or with a grade of "P" (Pass) with the following exceptions: all technology programs and the Nursing Program where a "C" grade or better is required.
 Such credit courses shall be accepted only for credit, and letter grades assigned by other institutions shall not be recorded or included in computations of student grade point averages. - c.
 Notwithstanding the number of degree credits which shall be granted in accordance with the foregoing, the student must complete at least twenty-five percent (25%) of the minimum credit requirements for the degree or certificate requirements through course work at the college awarding the degree or certificate. - d.
 When a student seeks transfer credit for technical or specialty courses into a program that is also accredited by a national or regional specialized accrediting agency such credits must be from a comparably accredited program.
 In the case of a request for transfer credit for technical or specialty courses from a non-specialty accredited program, the college shall provide appropriate means for the validation of the student's competency in the technical specialty course areas.
 TAC/ABET-accredited programs, such technical specialty credits should be from TAC/ABETaccredited programs.

-2. Credit for Recognized Courses from Non-Collegiate Organizations of credit is based on the recommendations in the American Council on Education's (ACE) National Guide to Credit Recommendations for Noncollegiate Courses, The National Program on Noncollegiate Sponsored Instruction's (PONSI) College Credit Recommendations, and Charter Oak State College's Connecticut Credit Assessment Program Course Reviews.
+2. Credit for Recognized Courses from Non-Collegiate Organizations associations may be eligible for transfer credit.
+The award of credit is based on the recommendations in the American Council on Education's (ACE) National Guide to Credit Recommendations for Noncollegiate Courses, The National Program on Noncollegiate Sponsored Instruction's (PONSI) College Credit Recommendations, and Charter Oak State College's Connecticut Credit Assessment Program Course Reviews.

-Students who have completed courses sponsored by employers, government agencies, labor unions, and professional associations may be eligible for transfer credit.
-The award
+Students who have completed courses sponsored by employers, government agencies, labor unions, and professional